-LISTED ACTIVITY SCREENING DETAILS RELEVANT TO THE PPOJECT HAZARDOUS TREATMENT, AND STORAGE The manufacturing, storage, handling or processing of a hazardous substance defined in the Hazardous Substance Ordinance, 1974.
-The storage and handling of hydrocarbons (diesel fuel) on site may trigger pollution events if done incorrectly.
-Any process or activity which requires a permit, licence or other form of authorisation, or the modification of or changes to existing facilities for any process or activity which requires an amendment of an existing permit, licence or authorisation or which requires a new permit, licence or authorisation in terms of a law governing the generation or release of emissions, pollution, effluent or waste.
-Quarrying activities will emit dust into the atmosphere.
+LISTED ACTIVITY SCREENING DETAILS RELEVANT TO THE PPOJECT Any process or activity which requires a permit, licence or other form of authorisation, or the modification of or changes to existing facilities for any process or activity which requires an amendment of an existing permit, licence or authorisation or which requires a new permit, licence or authorisation in terms of a law governing the generation or release of emissions, pollution, effluent or waste.
+Orilling activities may emit dust into the atmosphere and generate waste.